MemeLens: Multilingual Multitask VLMs for Memes: Dataset

 \subsection{Dataset Statistics}

-After preprocessing and filtering, the benchmark comprises approximately 178K/22K/40K instances for train/validation/test, respectively.
+After preprocessing and filtering, the benchmark comprises approximately 178K, 22K and 40K instances for train/validation/test, respectively.
 Most datasets use binary labelings, while a smaller subset uses multi-class schemes; the number of labels ranges from 2 to 7, depending on the task and original annotation design.
-Table~\ref{tab:dataset_stats} summarizes detailed dataset statistics.
-Hate- and harm-related tasks form a substantial portion of the collection across multiple languages.
-The largest dataset is \texttt{MMHS} ($\approx$41K/6K/12K train/val/test), while others (e.g., FHM, MIMIC Islamophobia, MUTE, Multi3Hate) cover multiple languages.
-Multiple datasets and label configurations (binary vs.\ multi-class) enable analyses of cross-dataset transfer and taxonomy mismatch, while preserving original annotation schemes aside from label-name normalization.
-Table \ref{tab:dataset_stats} presents the basic statistics of the datasets.